-The Bannock Trail is a great way to experience all the dramatic elevation change that Grand Targhee has to offer.
-The trail brings you through stunning aspen groves and up to rocky ledges that overlook massive canyons and basins in the Teton Mountains.
+The 3 mile Bannock Trail is a great way to experience all the dramatic elevation change that Grand Targhee in the Teton Mountains has to offer.
+The trail brings you through stunning aspen groves and up to rocky ledges that overlook massive canyons and basins in the Tetons.

 Bannock Trail Description

 The trail begins just to the north of the Dreamcatcher chair lift.
 Interestingly enough, it will also end at the top of the lift nearly three miles later.

 As it begins its immediate ascent, it winds through some calming aspen trees, often referred to as nature’s wind chimes.
 If the trail looks like a mountain bike trail here, it’s because it is.
 You’ll soon see a brown carsonite sign that leads you off the bike trail and onto a standard hiking trail.